koinos/koinos-docs/docs/developers/authority.md

 ---
 ### Transaction application
 The "transaction application" authority is used when an address is involved in a transaction.
 This covers both paying for a transaction (when the address is paying the mana for the transaction) and being the payee (when another address is paying for the transaction, but your address' nonce is being incremented).
 This authority can only be called by the system.
 This can be used to pay for other user's transactions.
-For example, if a a dAPP with a token can use ownership of the token to confer mana rights using the "transaction application" authority.
+For example, if a dApp with a token can use ownership of the token to confer mana rights using the "transaction application" authority.

 ---
 ### Upload contract